ERussel/IrohaWallet/README.md

 # What is next?

 Currently a user can only view balance.
 Ask some coins from Tutor and make sure your balance is changing on refresh.
-It time to make transfers!
+It is time to make transfers!

 1. Find TransferOperation class.
 2. Add corresponding logic to send transfer transaction.
 Use AccountOperation as an example.